I will bring your vision to life with my eclectic experience and taste- whether your need be lyrics, a vocal melody or an instrumental.

-My biggest passion and expertise is in HipHop, but I've written for rock, R&B, EDM, and pop, as well.
+My biggest passion and expertise is in HipHop, but I also write for rock, R&B, EDM, Pop, etc. as well.

 Interview with Joffery Hollsworth